diegojromerolopez/djbdd/README.md

 gcCollector.end();
 ```

+If you want to use the variable ordering algorithm or want to force the
+freeing of memory, you can destroy a BDD calling the delete method.
+This
+method updates the reference counting and marks the BDD as "dirty", so
+the garbage collector could free its memory.

 ### Shared hash table ###
 All BDDs use the same hash table, sharing the vertices and subgraphs.
 Each BDD has one root vertex though.